Obama must reconcile hopes in final address

-WASHINGTON - Now an elder statesman, Barack Obama is returning to Chicago where he launched his unlikely political career to tell Americans not to lose faith in their future, no matter what they think about their next president.
+WASHINGTON - Now an elder statesman, President Barack Obama was returning Tuesday to the city where he launched his unlikely political career for one final speech: a parting plea to Americans not to lose faith in their future, no matter what they think about their next president.

-Obama's final speech as president, before thousands who will gather at McCormick Place, is his last chance to try to define what his presidency meant for America.
+Obama's final speech as president, set to begin at 9 p.m., before thousands who will gather at Chicago's McCormick Place, is his last chance to try to define what his presidency meant for America.
 It's a fitting bookend to what he started eight years ago.
 It was in Chicago in 2008 that the nation's first black president declared victory, and where over the years he tried to cultivate his brand of optimism in American politics.

 Most popular Nation stories

-"I'll be thinking back to being a young community organizer, pretty much fresh out of school, and feeling as if my faith in America's ability to bring about change in our democracy has been vindicated," Obama said in a White House video previewing his speech.
+"We've run our leg in a long relay of progress, knowing that our work will always be unfinished," Obama wrote Tuesday in a Facebook post previewing his speech.
+"And we've reaffirmed the belief that we can make a difference with our own hands, in our own time."

+The president departed Washington in the late afternoon joined by an array of long-serving White House advisers and people from his past, including sister Auma Obama from Kenya.
+First lady Michelle Obama, daughter Malia and family friends came along for what the White House said was Obama's 445th mission aboard Air Force One.

-Obama said he's leaving his eight years in office with two basic lessons: that Americans are fundamentally good, and that change can happen.
-"The system will respond to ordinary people coming together to try to move the country in a better direction," he said.
+Obama has said he's leaving his eight years in office with two basic lessons: that Americans are fundamentally good, and that change can happen.
+"The system will respond to ordinary people coming together to try to move the country in a better direction," he said ahead of the speech.

 The system did respond, in November, to Americans who by and large rejected Obama's policies by electing Republican Donald Trump.